helcl42/WormHoles/README.md

 ## TODO

- - register just a lambda instead of "full" handler
+ - register just a lambda instead of "full" handler(functor)

  - this library might be "inlined" in single header (at the moment there are four)